-2. I have been mixing and mastering tracks professionally for the last 5 years, mostly for local Indie and Folk artists
+1. I have been mixing and mastering tracks professionally for the last 5 years, for local independent artists

 3. My emphasis is on acoustic sound processing.
 How do you make that guitar sound like you were sitting right there in the room?
 How do you make the vocals sound big, while also preserving intimacy?
 This is what my work focuses on, and therefore what you can expect from my sound.